 - Sample Valentine's Day Menu from your very own kitchen:

 - Breakfast: Use a heart-shaped cookie cutter for pancakes, and make Valentine milk with a touch of red food dye in regular milk.
 If you're feeling extra festive, use pink and red sprinkles on the pancakes!

 - Lunch: Use that same heart cookie cutter for festive heart sandwiches, and serve with strawberries, and red pepper spears.
 No special recipe required!

 - Dinner: Buy premade pizza dough, roll it out, use the same heart-shaped cookie cutter, and have your kids make heart pizzas for dinner.
-Finish it off with Valentine sugar cookies or white chocolate fondue for dessert!
-And if you really don’t want to cook, you can always head to your local doughnut store or bakery and buy a themed premade treat.
+Finish it off with heart-shaped sugar cookies or white chocolate fondue for dessert!
+And if you really don't want to cook, you can always head to your local doughnut store or bakery and buy a themed premade treat.

 - *If you don't have a heart-shaped cookie cutter, you can still do all of this with a butter knife shaping the hearts.